sciZer0/newdiscoveries/a/README.md

 Now, we might say that while free-falling during every moment:

-· the 20 kg object is being pushed by Gravitational Force equal to 196 Newtons,
+· the 20 kg object is being pushed by Force equal to 196 Newtons,

 · the 50 kg object is being pushed by Force equal to 490 Newtons.